Outdoor activities/education managers run centres that offer facilities and classes in outdoor sports and activities

 - Senior instructors can earn around £25,000, depending on the organisation and their experience and specialist skills.

-- Experienced centre managers can earn in excess of £35,000 and up to £40,000.
+- Experienced centre managers can earn between £35,000 to £40,000.

 Overtime bonuses and shift allowances may apply.
 Accommodation and meals are sometimes provided for free.

 Income figures are intended as a guide only.

 Hours can be very long and irregular and include evenings, weekends and bank holidays.
 Due to the residential nature of the work, you often need to be available 24 hours a day, so getting away from your work is not always possible.